 Third, birds.
 I never paid much attention to them on the flats when I first started fishing the area because I thought that diving birds only happened later in the fall.
 But, on the flats you will find diving birds, under the diving birds are bait, you can guess what is near the bait.
 So keep your eyes peeled when you are out there and if you see a wad of birds dipping and diving go check it out.

 Fourth, tide.
 I like the two or three hours before and after high tide on the flats because it floods shallow water areas that can be very productive spots.
 Having said that an incoming tide can bring with it some colder water, so that can be a downside.
 Any which way, what I like on the flats is moving water.
 You can almost rest assured on the slack at the top of the bottom of the tides things will be slow.
-If you do venture into some shallow areas on the rising tide, make sure you get out of there as the tide falls, when the tide falls on the flats it really falls and you do not want to find yourself stuck in a spot with out enough water to float your boat out…that’s experience talking.
+If you do venture INSERT INTO some shallow areas on the rising tide, make sure you get out of there as the tide falls, when the tide falls on the flats it really falls and you do not want to find yourself stuck in a spot with out enough water to float your boat out…that’s experience talking.

 Saltwater Fly Fishing Equipment and Flies